Fatuha: History and culture

 A famous temple called Siddhnath is located at the historical Barabar hills in the Jehanabad district of Bihar.
 This temple, it is said, was established during the Mauryan period as both Chandragupta Maurya and Ashoka the Great, who initially were great champions of Shaivism.
 The Ganges river water carried from Triveni is the only water which is offered to Lord Shiva at Siddhanath temple.

-Fatuha was a great centre for the great medieval sant poet Kabir.
-There is a very large and rich Kabir monastery at Fatuha, which runs many welfare programmes for the local people.
-Prominent among them is the donation of a very big tract of prime land at the heart of the city to establish a college, which is now known as the Sant Kabir Mahant Vidyanand Mahavidyalaya.
+Fatuha was a centre for the medieval poet Kabir.
+There is a large Kabir monastery at Fatuha, which runs many welfare programmes for the local people.
+Prominent among them is the donation of a large tract of land at the heart of the city to establish a college, which is now known as the Sant Kabir Mahant Vidyanand Mahavidyalaya.

 In the medieval period, Bakhtiyar Khilji, an aide of Muhammad Ghori, passed through Fatuha to sack and burn the great universities of Nalanda, Odantapuri and Vikramshila in 1193.
 The places of Bakhtiarpur and Khusropur near Fatuha still bear the names of Bakhtiyar Khilji and his commander-in-chief Khusro.
 Burning of these great universities by Bakhtiyar Khilji led to a dark age in India and Bihar in particular as all the great libraries of those universities containing the entire great knowledge of India were burned.
 Since then, Bihar has been struggling very hard to come out of acute illiteracy.

 Fatuha also became a centre of Sufi saints in medieval times and was visited by many Muslim rulers and conquerors.
 There is a very famous Sufi shrine at Kachchi Dargah in Fatuha.
 Thursdays and Fridays are considered very auspicious.
 It is like an Ajmer Sarif for the local people where people from all walks of life throng to pay homage to the Sufi saint.

-Fatuha was a thriving centre of textile production during the medieval period; a caste called Patwa, experts in textile industry, was concentrated there.
+Fatuha was a thriving centre of textile production during the medieval period; a caste called Patwa, experts in the textile industry, was concentrated there.
 It is said that the entire Patwa community has roots in Fatuha and that the city itself was named Fatwa after the Patwa community.
-Textile workers still form a very large proportion of city's population.
+Textile workers still form a very large proportion of the city's population.